BeymarJ/HNL-Decay-Simulations/README.md

 # HNL Decay Simulations

-This are two Heavy Neutral Lepton decay simulations.
+These are two Heavy Neutral Lepton decay simulations.
 The output are ditributions of the HNL signals.